serverless-nextjs/serverless-next.js/README.md

 There is no configuration needed.
 You can extend defaults based on your application needs.

-2. Feature parity with nextjs
+2. Feature parity with Next.js

 Users of this component should be able to use Next.js development tooling, aka `next dev`.
 It is the component's job to deploy your application ensuring parity with all of next's features we know and love.
 Below you can find a list of the features that are currently supported.